RediSearch/RediSearch/docs/Commands.md

 - **query**: the text query to search.
 If it's more than a single word, put it in quotes.
   Refer to [query syntax](/Query_Syntax) for more details.
 - **NOCONTENT**: If it appears after the query, we only return the document ids and not the content.
-This is useful if redisearch is only an index on an external document collection
+This is useful if RediSearch is only an index on an external document collection
 - **RETURN {num} {field} ...**: Use this keyword to limit which fields from the document are returned.
   `num` is the number of fields following the keyword.
 If `num` is 0, it acts like `NOCONTENT`.
 - **SUMMARIZE ...**: Use this option to return only the sections of the field which contain the